 Organic Keyword Research

 Developing the right list of keywords is still important.
-Chances are, your competitors have already invested a lot of time in developing an amazing keyword strategy.
+Chances are pretty good that your competitors have already invested a lot of time in developing an amazing keyword strategy.

 They have a large database of search rankings by website.
 They also make it easy to determine which phrases drive traffic and their potential for ranking.

 Better still, they include the number of keywords that a particular page ranks for as well as a list of those phrases:

 What are competitors ranking for that you are missing out on?
 That doesn’t need to remain a mystery.

 You have the option of filtering to:

-- Show keywords that any of the targets rank for, but you don’t
+- Show keywords that any of the targets rank for, but you don’t.

-- Show keywords that at least two of the targets rank for, but you don’t
+- Show keywords that at least two of the targets rank for, but you don’t.

-- Show keywords that all the targets rank for, but you don’t
+- Show keywords that all the targets rank for, but you don’t.

 This is a great way to find both highly relevant keyword opportunities as well as some potentially new business opportunities.

 Google may not be as dependent on meta tags since the introduction of Knowledge Graph, but having a clear roadmap for both users and search engines is still important.

 This tool outputs a comparison of:

-- Page title
+- Page title.

-- Meta description tag
+- Meta description tag.

-- Keywords (good for competitor intel, not so much for SEO)
+- Keywords (good for competitor intel, not so much for SEO).

-- Text and word count
+- Text and word count.

-- Top two- & three-word keyword phrases
+- Top two- & three-word keyword phrases.

 In this case, each title tag leads with the brand and includes mentions of SEO and search marketing in at least two of the three pages with optimized title tags.

 Some would argue this makes you the same as everybody else.
-That may be true, but if that’s what Google is rewarding, I’m OK with that.
+That may be true but if that’s what Google is rewarding, I’m OK with that.

-There was a time when SEOs would chase after every backlink a competitor had to neutralize the advantage that link might provide.
+There was a time when SEO professionals would chase after every backlink a competitor had, in order to neutralize the advantage that link might provide.

 It just means you need to use your head and “score” prospective links to determine if they are worth the necessary effort to acquire.

 Once again, I find the Ahrefs Link Intersect tool to be highly effective in mining competitor links.

 The tool offers two different filtering options:

-- Show who is linking to any of the targets
+- Show who is linking to any of the targets.

-Final Takeaways on Competitor Analysis
+Final Takeaways on Competitor Analysis for SEO

 Follow that up with the development of unique and useful content and nothing can stop you from ruling the SERPs!